B2B Notice: For business customers only – not for private individuals.

 Frequently asked questions

-The capacity of a boat battery should be carefully matched to the energy requirements on board.
+The capacity of a supply battery should be carefully matched to the energy requirements on board.
 Batteries last longest when they are regularly fully charged and only discharged a little.
 Common errors in dimensioning are

 A rough calculation of the required capacity (Ah) is made as follows: